+The amount of sugar that is present in our food today and consumed by people is mind-boggling.
+But what effect is this having on us—our weight and our health?
+Unfortunately a gravely negative effect on all parts of our physical, mental, and emotional wellbeing, yet so few of us take effective action to do anything about it.
 According to a USDA document which outlines Dietary Trends from 1970-2005, sugar consumption increased by 19% since 1970, coming in at about 140 pounds of sugar per person, per year or 30 teaspoons of sugar per day!
-And what else is both interesting and scary, corn syrup consumption increased 387% in that time frame!
+Children’s sugar intake is also alarming; the average child eats 32 teaspoons of sugar per day.
+What else is both interesting and scary is that corn syrup consumption increased 387% in that time frame!

 What is Sugar?